CyberReboot/vent/docs/source/build_plugin.rst

 Vent.template Files
 ===================
-Vent template files are what Vent uses to build images it recognizes.
+Vent template files are what Vent uses to build images into something it recognizes.
 They're written and processed like ``.cfg`` files.

 docker
 ------